 Table of Contents Show

-Zinnias are annuals or perennial herbs that boast 22 known species in the Asteraceae family.
+Zinnias are annuals or perennial herbs with 45 known species in the Asteraceae family.

 Many southwestern tribes, including the Navajo, employ Zinnia flowers and leaves as ritual and medicinal herbs.

-Additionally, Zinnia leaves contain antibacterial properties so you can apply them to wounds as a paste.
+Additionally, Zinnia leaves contain antibacterial properties, so apply them to wounds as a paste.

 Similarly, the secondary metabolites found in the Zinnia flowers can protect the liver and treat stomach aches and malaria.